crackthecodeabhi/kreds/README.md

 Kreds is a thread-safe, idiomatic, coroutine based Redis client written in 100% Kotlin.

+## Why Kreds?

-Kreds is designed to be EASY to use.
+* Kreds is designed to be EASY to use.
+* Kreds has clean API, clear return types, **avoid the dreaded null pointer exception at compile time!**

-Kreds is built around coroutines, providing you an imperative paradigm of programming without blocking threads, futures or callback hell, thanks to Kotlin Coroutines!
+* Kreds is built around coroutines, providing you an **imperative paradigm of programming without blocking threads, futures or callback hell**, thanks to Kotlin Coroutines!

-Run blocking commands wihtout blocking Java threads.
+* Run blocking commands **without blocking** Java threads.
 (Only the inexpensive coroutines are blocked)
+* Kreds uses Netty under the hood and is **truly asynchronous**.
+* High throughput.

 Kreds is compatible with redis 6.x.x and above.

-Kreds uses Netty under the hood.

 ## Documentation
 You can find the user guide and documentation [here](https://crackthecodeabhi.github.io/kreds) :construction: